import pickle

 to the owning scheduling actor.

-- ``ChunkRef`` entries are replaced with the pickled or direct
+- (not used for now) ``ChunkRef`` entries are replaced with the pickled or direct

 ObjectRefs stored locally for the relevant timestep/position.